 - Data analytics (DA), on the other hand, is a static process that examines large data sets in order to draw conclusions about the information they contain with the aid of specialized systems and software.
 DA is neither iterative nor self-learning.

-Understanding AI terms
+Understanding AI Basics

 AI refers to technologies that can understand, learn, and act based on acquired and derived information.
 Today, AI works in three ways: